munish-shah/cf_ai/README.md

 - [Vectorize](https://developers.cloudflare.com/vectorize/)
 - [Durable Objects](https://developers.cloudflare.com/durable-objects/)

-## AI-Assisted Development

-This project was developed with AI assistance for code generation, documentation, and optimization.
-See `PROMPTS.md` for details on AI prompts used during development.

----

 **Note**: This project requires a Cloudflare account with Workers AI enabled.
 Some features may require account verification depending on your region and account status.